Paul Winfree: Career

-In 2006, Winfree took a job at The Heritage Foundation, where he researched issues of economic mobility and coauthored a book on that topic published by the Pew Charitable Trusts.
+In 2006, Winfree took a job at the Heritage Foundation, where he researched issues of economic mobility and coauthored a book on that topic published by the Pew Charitable Trusts.

 Between 2011 and 2015, Winfree was director of income security at the Senate Budget Committee.
 In this capacity, he contributed to implementing deficit-neutral risk corridor legislation in the Affordable Care Act.

-In 2015, Winfree returned to The Heritage Foundation, serving as Director of the Thomas A. Roe Institute for Economic Policy Studies, the Center for Data Analysis, as well as becoming the inaugural Richard F. Aster Fellow.
+In 2015, Winfree returned to the Heritage Foundation, serving as Director of the Thomas A. Roe Institute for Economic Policy Studies, the Center for Data Analysis, as well as becoming the inaugural Richard F. Aster Fellow.
 His research focused on public finance and economic modeling.
 In this capacity, he was lead-authoring the 165-page "Blueprint for Balance" proposal, which later became an important idea-giver for the Trump transition team, of which Winfree eventually became a part of.

-During the 2016 Presidential transition, Winfree worked alongside Linda M. Springer, a member of the George W. Bush administration, looking forward to achieve a more direct political impact.
+During the 2016 presidential transition, Winfree worked alongside Linda M. Springer, a member of the George W. Bush administration, seeking to achieve a more direct political impact.
 In November 2016, he stated that President-elect Trump was highly interested in questions of domestic policy.

 He became the Deputy Assistant to the President for Domestic Policy, the Deputy Director of the Domestic Policy Council, and the Director of Budget Policy in January 2017.
-Winfree and former Representative OMB Director, Mick Mulvaney, were lead authors of the administration’s budget proposition.
+Winfree and former OMB Director Mick Mulvaney were lead authors of the administration's budget proposition.

-Winfree also authored and led the administration of the President’s Executive Order number 13781, with the objective of establishing "A Comprehensive Plan for Reorganizing the Executive Branch."
+Winfree also authored and led the administration of the President's Executive Order number 13781, with the objective of establishing "A Comprehensive Plan for Reorganizing the Executive Branch."
 Winfree was also the author of the Executive Order number 13828 on "Reducing poverty in America by promoting opportunity and economic mobility."